Read more about InAlienable.

 Overall, the memo says, the whistleblower alleged that IHSC “has systematically provided inadequate medical and mental health care and oversight to immigration detainees across the U.S.” The memo also says the inspector general will investigate the whistleblower’s allegation that they were retaliated against for raising the issues.

-Politico released on December 1 that demonstrates how poor record keeping concerning immigrant health has contributed to deaths.
+Politico released a report on December 1 that demonstrates how poor record keeping concerning immigrant health has contributed to deaths.

 The Department of Homeland Security's inadequate medical technology and record-management for the thousands of migrants who pass through its custody are contributing to poor care and even deaths, according to lawsuit records reviewed by POLITICO.